zara-kasi/zoro/README.md

 - **[Simkl](https://simkl.com/)** - Modern tracking platform for all media types
 - **[TMDb](https://www.themoviedb.org/)** - Movie and TV database for enhanced metadata

-This work would not be possible without these essential tools and services.

 ### License